 Small furry animals like squirrels, raccoons, and chipmunks are cute in cartoons and zoos, but they can pose severe hazards to homes and homeowners.
 Long Island residents are accustomed to living harmoniously with these critters, but sometimes they get too close for safety.
 When wildlife destroys your yard or invades your home, it’s time to talk to a wildlife removal expert who can humanely trap and remove them.
 [Read more…]

-Why Do Yellow Jackets Seem More Aggressive at the End of the Summer Season?
+Why Are Yellow Jackets Aggressive at the End of Summer?

 Of the various types of wasps, yellow jackets have one of the fiercest reputations.
 Thoughts of them usually conjure mental images of airborne hostility and repeated painful stings.
 [Read more…]